 How Can I Access Linkage to Care?

-The CDC recommends that everyone between the age of 13 and 64 years old should get tested for HIV at least once.
+The CDC recommends that everyone aged 13 to 64 get tested for HIV at least once in their lifetime, with more frequent testing for those at higher risk.

 How Long Does an HIV Test Take?

-Tests usually take 30 minutes or less, depending on the test being administered.
+Most tests take 30 minutes or less, depending on the type of test.

 Are there different kinds of condoms?